andy-goryachev/MemSafeCrypto/README.md

 ## Summary of Changes

 - introducted ICryptoZeroable interface
-- replaced byte[] and int[] with ByteArray and IntArray correspondingly
+- replaced byte[] and int[] with CByteArray and CIntArray correspondingly
-- modified BouncyCastle classes to use ByteArray and IntArray instead or primitive arrays
+- modified BouncyCastle classes to use CByteArray and CIntArray instead or primitive arrays

 ## Supported primitives